PVM Small Group Laboratory and Computer Use Policy

 Use as a Classroom

-In addition to computers and associated peripherals, certain equipment is provided in the small group laboratories.
+In addition to computers and associated peripherals, certain equipment is provided in the small group laboratory.
 This includes power strips, tables, chairs, partitions, and other equipment.
 Instructors are free to rearrange the rooms to best suit a particular class; however when individuals or classes rearrange furniture or other equipment, time should be provided at the end of the session to return these items to their regular configuration (tables clustered for small group instruction).

 Use for Independent Study

-Permitted uses of the Laboratories are broadly defined to include academic and professional activities.
+Permitted uses of the Laboratory are broadly defined to include academic and professional activities.
 It has been noted that some students use these computers for recreational activities such as browsing the World Wide Web for entertainment and playing computer games.
 In general, these activities will be permitted as long as they are not done at the expense of other users who have need of computing resources for more serious purposes.
-Software installed in the laboratories without proper authorization will likely be removed within a day or two as computers are restored to their regular condition.
+Software installed in the laboratory without proper authorization will likely be removed within a day or two as computers are restored to their regular condition.
 Students who have a need for particular programs which are not available should contact the instructor of the course for which the software is required.
 The instructor should contact the Director of the VIS Veterinary Computer Network to see if there are any problems with installing the software, insure that it is legally permitted on our machines, and to arrange for its installation.

-The computers in the Small Group Laboratories may not be used for purposes which are illegal or which violate University policy.
+The computers in the Small Group Laboratory may not be used for purposes which are illegal or which violate University policy.
 Use of the computers for purposes such as invading other computer systems where the user is not authorized, installing illegal or unlicensed software, gambling, or downloading or viewing pornographic materials will result in disciplinary action.
-Unauthorized removal of equipment from the laboratories will likewise result in disciplinary action.
+Unauthorized removal of equipment from the laboratory will likewise result in disciplinary action.